Civil Rights LAw

 Our civil rights firm is dedicated to opposing all types of discrimination and protecting our client’s rights.
 The First Amendment grants the right to freedom of religion, freedom of speech, freedom of the press, and freedom of assembly and petition.
 Most complex of these rights is freedom of speech, which includes both verbal and nonverbal communication.
 It is unlawful for government agencies, including police officers, to retaliate against someone for expressing their First Amendment rights.
 Further, the First Amendment protects government employees from retaliation from government employers for speaking out on matters of public concern.

-If you believe your First Amendment rights have been violated, the Kennedy Hunt, P.C. can help.
+If you believe your First Amendment rights have been violated, Kennedy Hunt, P.C. can help.

 The federal Fair Housing Act protects people from discrimination when they are renting, buying, or securing financing for any housing.
 Housing discrimination is also illegal under Missouri and Illinois state law.
 Specifically, landlords, apartment associations, housing managers, lenders, and real estate agents are prohibited from discriminating against individuals on the basis of their sex, disability, race, color, national origin, or familial status.
-The Law Offices of Thomas Kennedy III is a civil rights firm that has litigated a wide range of fair housing cases including discrimination by municipalities against group homes serving individuals with developmental disabilities, discrimination by landlords in the rental of apartments, discrimination by trailer park owners in the rental of trailer plots, and discrimination by municipalities in the provision of public services.
+Kennedy Hunt P.C. is a civil rights firm that has litigated a wide range of fair housing cases including discrimination by municipalities against group homes serving individuals with developmental disabilities, discrimination by landlords in the rental of apartments, discrimination by trailer park owners in the rental of trailer plots, and discrimination by municipalities in the provision of public services.

 Places of public accommodation, such as retail stores, restaurants, parking garages, parks, theaters, medical offices, museums, libraries, hotels, educational institutions, and government buildings, are areas prohibited by both federal and Missouri law from discrimination on the basis of race, color, religion, national origin, ancestry, sex, or disability.
 Some examples of discrimination in places of public accommodation include: harassment of customers, refusal to serve or providing inferior service, prohibiting the entry of a service animal, failing to provide an accessible restroom, parking space or entrance, or failing to accommodate to a person’s disability.
 Our office has years of litigation experience pursuing civil rights matters on behalf of individuals who have been discriminated against in places of public accommodation.